fusionSuite/documentation/docs/administrators/installation/backend.md

 # Backend installation

 This documentation has been made and tested for:

-- Debian 11 (Bullseye).
+- Debian 11 (Bullseye)
 - MariaDB
 - Nginx

-However other distributions, web server and database engine are compatible as well.
+However other distributions, web server and database engine are compatible as well:

 - Apache2
 - MySQL